Avoid these 10 common mistakes, and a solid retirement becomes a reality:

 1. Not planning.

 Most Americans don’t have a good idea of how much they need to save for retirement.
-Simple planning can help put in prospective how much money needed for retirement.
-Guess work is an error
+Simple planning can help put in perspective how much money needed for retirement.
+Guesswork is an error

 2. Retiring too early without a solid plan in place.

-We all dream of retirement and spending our time as we see fit, but making that life changing decision prior without fully understanding the consequences can be an error.
-As early retirement could also mean assessing Social Security prior to receiving the maximum benefit.
+We all dream of retirement and spending our time as we see fit, but making that life-changing decision prior without fully understanding the consequences can be an error.
+As early retirement could also mean assessing Social Security before receiving the maximum benefit.
 Once Social Security si selected, it cannot be changed.
 Working even a few years beyond what you’ve planned can pay a surprisingly large bonus in retirement security.